How to remove a virus or malware from a computer

 Some kinds of malware display less subtle symptoms.
 For example, ransomware will lock your computer and flash a warning message on your screen demanding extortion money.

-How to remove a virus from Windows PC
+How to remove malware from Windows

 1. Disconnect the system from the Internet to stop the malware from spreading across your network or communicating with its author.